Prairie Weather (Rural Roots Canada) – Winter Weather begins across the prairies, first with snow, then with colder conditions

 Saskatchewan

-In southern Saskatchewan, west of Moose Jaw, snow will continue to fall throughout the day.
-The rest of the province will be under a cloudy sky, but should stay dry.
+In southern Saskatchewan, west of Chaplin, snow will continue to fall throughout the day.
+The rest of southern Saskatchewan will be under a cloudy sky, but should stay dry.
+The sun is likely to come out for areas north of the Yellowhead Highway from time to time through the day.
 Snow amounts will be generally light, though there is a possibility of moderate accumulations between Maple Creek and Grasslands National Park.
 Across the province, it will be cold, with highs reaching -10 at best.

 Manitoba